HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 1) Click the record/row you would like to edit.
 2) Modify the desired values.

-    *You may add new attributes to the JSON and they will be reflexively added to the table.*
+    *You may add new attributes to the JSON; they will be reflexively added to the table.*

 3) Click the **save icon**.